 The Puget Sound region is blessed by a large number of community-based organizations dedicated to improving science learning outcomes for students.
 We are fortunate to partner with ClimeTime grantees including EarthGen, Inlandwood, Pacific Education Institute and the Institute for Systems Biology.
 We also partner with non-grantees including Sustainability Ambassadors, Arts Impact and the Educators of Color Leadership Collaborative.

 Puget Sound Science Leadership Collaborative

-The Science Leadership Collaborative is a partnership between Puget Sound ESD, the North Sound LASER Alliance and the South Sound LASER Alliance.
-District science leaders come together several times a year to work together around common interests (e.g. instructional practices, cultural competence, curriculum-assessment resources).
-Climate justice and Climate Proviso resources are being shared at this year’s meetings.
-Compelling phenomena in this work include “Why do people living less than one mile apart have nearly a 10-year difference in life expectancy?” and “How could the immigration of Europeans to the Americas have contributed to the Little Ice Age?”
+The Science Leadership Collaborative is a partnership between regional, school district science leaders, Puget Sound ESD, the Puget Sound LASER Alliance.
+In this collaborative, district science leaders come together monthly to work together around common interests (e.g. instructional practices, cultural competence, curriculum-assessment resources).
+Climate justice and climate proviso resources are shared at monthly meetings.

 Success Stories from Puget Sound ESD

 “We need to stop thinking, ‘Is this student good enough for my science class?’ and start asking, ‘Is my science class good enough to engage all students?’”
 This was the question posed by Jamie Yoos, a chemistry teacher and OpenSciEd facilitator from Bellingham,...